fjzs/atom-python/README.md

 ## Example of detecting bugs:
 - Look in the code for "BUG 1" to see an example of a bug being caught by unit tests (variable not created correctly)
 - Look in the code for "BUG 2" to see an example of a bug being caught by unit tests (constraint not created correctly)
-- Look in the code for "BUG 3" to see an example of a bug being caught by integration tests (wrong objective function)
+- Look in the code for "BUG 3" to see an example of a bug being caught by integration tests (constraint commented by mistake)